Sciences Po: 2013 to 2024: The Mion-Vicherat directorate

 In 2021, Sciences Po was hit by the Duhamel scandal, mainly put forward by the best-seller book La Familia Grande and newspaper articles from Le Monde and Nouvel Obs, a sexual violence scandal one and a succession crisis.
-Olivier Duhamel, director of the National Foundation of Sciences Po, Frédéric Mion, director of Sciences Po, and other members of the board of these institutions resigned.
-It led to appeals to a reform of the governance of Sciences Po.
-Instead, Sciences Po faced "ultimate attempts of a generation to maintain control of the designation of a successor for Duhamel".
-This process further tarnished the reputation of Sciences Po.
-L'Express later published a significant investigation on the transformations of Sciences Po since the 1990s, called "Sciences Po goes off the rails".
+Olivier Duhamel, director of the National Foundation of Sciences Po, who was accused of raping his son, resigned.
+Frédéric Mion and other members of the board of these institutions resigned.